 There have been several times where I would break out in sweat running to the bathroom and nearly missed the toilet.
 Other times I have had to pull over on the side of the road to go because I was in the middle of nowhere and there wasn’t a bathroom in sight.
 I wasn’t prepared in that instance and had to use a grocery bag to clean myself up afterward.
 I went home that day and didn’t go into work because I was so upset.

-The pain and panic that comes with an accident
+The pain and panic that comes with a UC accident

 But I’ll never forget the day I had a real accident.
 It was about 20º outside.
 Frost covered the ground.
 Just two weeks before, I decided to pack an IBD “emergency” kit just in case.